fishjam-dev/ts-client-sdk/examples/README.md

-# Examples for Fishjam client
+# Examples for Fishjam Client

-List of examples:
+Available examples include:

-- [minimal](https://github.com/fishjam-dev/ts-client-sdk/tree/main/examples/minimal) - minimal example of usage of Fishjam client:
+- [Minimal](./minimal): This example demonstrates minimal usage of the Fishjam client:

   - Pure TypeScript
   - connect to Fishjam server